Muigai-ben/alx-pre_course/README.md

-it has been along day
+it has been along day indeed